Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31W-device-tree.md

 1. Proceed with the
     [Generic test setup: OS boot from disk](../../generic-test-setup/#os-boot-from-disk).

-### DVT001.001 Node with coreboot existst (Ubuntu 20.04)
+### DVT001.001 Node with coreboot exists

 **Test description**

-This test aims to verify that in the system exists node with coreboot.
+This test aims to verify whether the node with the coreboot exists in Device Tree.

 **Test configuration data**

 1. `FIRMWARE` = coreboot
-1. `OPERATING_SYSTEM` = Ubuntu 20.04
+1. `OPERATING_SYSTEM` = Debian 11.0

 **Test setup**